kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 ### Composability Gap

-Real-world payload processing requires ordered, composable pipelines, for example, "first extract the model name for routing, then scan for PII, then check for prompt injection."
+Real-world payload processing requires ordered, composable pipelines.
+For an AI gateway that could read "first extract the model name for routing, then scan for PII, then check for prompt injection."
+For a payments gateway it reads "first verify the HMAC signature, then extract the tenant for routing, then mask the PAN on the response."
 Current approaches require either monolithic external services or implementation-specific chaining mechanisms.

 [Gateway API Inference Extension (GAIE)]: https://github.com/kubernetes-sigs/gateway-api-inference-extension
 [llm-d]: https://github.com/llm-d/llm-d-inference-payload-processor